TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	!!!Note
 		The public DNS/IP of the instance is available on the **EC2 dashboard** > **Instances** page.
 Select your EC2 instance and search for it in the lower part of the page.

-12. The ComputeDB is already installed at **/opt/snappydata** in the launched EC2 instance(s).
+	TIBCO ComputeDB is already installed at **/opt/snappydata** in the launched EC2 instance(s).
 It also has Java 8 installed.

-13. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to do the following
+13. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to do the following:

 	*	Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances
 	*	Provide EC2 instance information in TIBCO ComputeDB's conf files.

     You can skip to the next step for a TIBCO ComputeDB cluster on a single EC2 instance.

-    After setting up the passwordless ssh access, provide EC2 instance information in TIBCO ComputeDB's conf files.
+    After setting up the passwordless SSH access, provide EC2 instance information in TIBCO ComputeDB's conf files.
 At a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.

     Sample conf files for a cluster with 3 servers, 1 locator and 1 lead are given below.
 Here the locator and lead processes are configured to run on the same EC2 instance.